My parent is in a nursing home and receives Medicaid. Can Medicaid take my parent’s home?

 There are times when Medicaid will not seek repayment for nursing home costs.
 Medicaid cannot seek repayment if the person is survived by a spouse, has a living child 21 years old or younger, or has a child of any age who is blind or disabled.

-Medicaid may voluntarily waive its claim if the recovery would create an undue hardship for other surviving family members or if recovery is not cost effective for Medicaid) (where it would cost Medicaid more money to pursue repayment than Medicaid would recover).
+Medicaid may voluntarily waive its claim if the recovery would create an undue hardship for other surviving family members, or if recovery is not cost effective for Medicaid.
 Additionally, you may be able to negotiate a smaller clam amount.

 Can I avoid repayment to Medicaid by not opening a decedent’s estate?